How do you protect yourself?

 The first thing is my torchiere lamp, pictured at left.
 I came into my living room early one December morning and found that it had broken during the night, which explained a loud cracking noise I’d heard and attributed to the cold affecting parts of my house.
 (Coming from Wisconsin, I’m familiar with the expansion and contraction caused by changes in weather.)

-In the picture you see that the metal has cracked, and the central column lifted away.
+In the picture above you see that the metal has cracked, and the central column lifted away.

 My experience as a silversmith in London tells me that the cracking results from fatigue along stress lines created in the metal during manufacture.
 As long as the lamp was at a fairly even and warm temperature there was no movement in the metal, and it remained intact.